openenergymonitor/rf69/readme.md

 2. The point where the RSSI value is extracted has been moved because in the original position, the RSSI value of the previous message could occasionally be reported.

+* Confusingly..
+This library also supports sending data in the original JeeLib packet format.
+Providing a simple way of supporing both formats in the resulting firmware.

 ## API